 Few people can understand the hard work, dedication, and attention to detail it takes to be a celebrity stylist.
 Though it seems all glitz and glam, it is both challenging and rewarding work.
 It requires the humility to fade behind the scenes and let your client shine (literally in this case).
 And it requires a deep sensitivity in learning how to translate what someone sees and feels about themselves into clothing; not always an easy or straightforward task.

 The uninitiated often think that a celebrity stylist imposes their own personal style on someone else.
-When it’s actually about listening to what they hear, see, and feel from their client.
+Actually, it’s about listening to what they hear, see, and feel from their client.
 And, translating it into clothing they can live in that speaks to the appropriateness of the occasion.
-It is hard work but it is the most rewarding work when a client feels as good as they look.
+Certainly, it is hard work but it is the most rewarding work when a client feels as good as they look.

 Enter, Elizabeth Stewart, a woman, and stylist to the stars.
 This powerhouse celebrity stylist spent twelve years working in the style department of the New York Times Magazine, and additionally, she also spent a decade at W Magazine and Women’s Wear Daily.
 Elizabeth is a celebrity stylist to some incredible female storytellers.
 Many of her Hollywood clients are tackling groundbreaking roles that are powerfully impacting the way women are viewed in our society.